NOWUM/open-energy-data-server/docs/source/minimal_walkthrough/minimal_example_walkthrough.md

 ## Visualise the data using Javascript, Grafana or Python
 Use the PostGREST API to access the data and visualise it using Javascript, Grafana or Python.

-Built in grafana visualisation is available at port 3008, the database connection is provided.
+Built in grafana visualisation is available on port 3008, the database connection is provisioned by default.

 Javascript examples can be found in application_examples.md